 What is semantic search?

 Semantic search is a data searching technique that uses natural language processing (NLP) and machine learning algorithms to improve the accuracy of search results by considering the searcher's intent and the contextual meaning of the terms used in their query.
-Semantic search is widely used in web search engines such as Google, but it also has applications in areas such as content management systems, internal corporate chatbots and e-commerce platforms.
+Semantic search is widely used in web search engines, such as Google, but it also has applications in areas such as content management systems, internal corporate chatbots and e-commerce platforms.

 Traditional keyword-based search methodologies, known as lexical search, focus only on finding exact matches for terms used in the searcher's query.
-While this technique is useful for surfacing direct matches, it cannot account for linguistic nuances such as homonyms, synonyms and context-dependent meanings.
+While this technique is useful for surfacing direct matches, it can't account for linguistic nuances such as homonyms, synonyms and context-dependent meanings.

 This article is part of